JavaScriptRegenerated/yieldmachine/readme.md

 Listens to an `EventTarget` — for example, an HTMLElement like a button.

 Uses [`.addEventListener()`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) to listen to the event.
-The listener is removed when transitioning to a different state, so no extra clean up is necessary.
+The listener is removed when transitioning to a different state or when the machine is stopped, so no extra clean up is necessary.

 ```ts
 function ButtonClickListener(button: HTMLButtonElement) {